Moving from Orlando, FL to Boston, MA

 The food in Boston is also top notch.
 While the cuisine primarily centers on seafood and dairy products, the city has a varied food scene, with cuisines from various ethnicities.
 Residents also enjoy the Haymarket (an open-air fresh market) and the number of local seafood and farmers markets.

 Are you missing your Orlando Magic?
 You’ll have plenty of chances to see them play in Boston against the Celtics, as the two teams are NBA Eastern Conference rivals and play each other frequently each season.
 Sports are another major factor in the culture of the city, as it also home to several other professional sports teams.
 Major League Baseball’s Red Sox, the NHL’s Bruins, the NFL’s Patriots and the MLS’s Revolution all call the Boston area home.

 If you’re moving to Boston for work, you’ll find that the area has an abundance of job opportunities.
 Boston is considered one of the top cities in the country in which to do business.
 Major industries include finance, medicine, commercial fishing, food processing, education, tourism and research.

 Need help moving to Boston?

 Your long-distance move doesn’t have to be hard.
 Here’s how a move works with U-Pack: you pack and load, and we drive.
 That’s it!
-And with our network of service centers, we can deliver your belongings from Orlando to Boston in just 2-5 business days!
+And with our network of service centers, we can deliver your belongings from Orlando to Boston quickly!
 Get a free online quote or call 844-362-5303844-594-3077 to see how much your move will cost.